Best for most users: Sandisk Extreme V30 Pro 64GB

 Quantity.
 Most of the time sd cards are extremely durable and reliable, but there still exists the possibility that it may just break or get damaged because of improper storage.
 Also, if you want to record videos that exceed the capacity of the card, you will also need an extra one.
 So getting only one sd card is too risky, especially when you are unable to get a new one easily during traveling, camping or hiking.

 Cost.
-Compared to other drone accessories, sd card is much more affordable.
+Compared to other drone accessories, the sd card is much more affordable.
 As you normally need a few of them for backup or longer video recording, the cost is also one of the things you need to look at.
 The price of those exceeds 64GB are more expensive while both 32G and 64GB have the best value for money.

 The best SD card for DJI Mavic 2 Pro/Zoom